riceissa/issarice.com/wiki/sleep-schedule.md

 rarely nap, and all my sleep is in one continuous block at night.

 I somewhat regularly take melatonin to make me sleepy at night.
-I bought a bottle of 3 mg melatonin a couple of years ago, and each night I nibble off perhaps 1/8 to 1/4 of a pill.
+I bought a bottle of 3 mg melatonin a couple of years ago, and each night I nibble off perhaps 1/16 to 1/8 of a pill.